lauraacalvino/lauraacalvino/README.md

 If an idea pops into my head, chances are I’ll try to build it ✨

-What I enjoy working on
+### 🚀 What I enjoy working on

-  Front End & interactive web experiences
+- Front End & interactive web experiences

-  UI/UX with a creative touch
+- UI/UX with a creative touch

-  3D on the web, animation & gamification
+- 3D on the web, animation & gamification

-  Projects with purpose and human impact
+- Projects with purpose and human impact

+### 💻 Tech Stack
+- HTML
+- CSS
+- JavaScript
+- React
+- Angular
+- Tailwind CSS
+- Bootstrap

-Fun facts
+### 🌱 Fun facts

-  Based in Vigo, Spain 🇪🇸
+- Based in Vigo, Spain

-  Big fan of anime & creative coding
+- Big fan of anime, cinema and books

-  Always learning something new
+- Always learning something new

-  Driven by feedback, collaboration, and growth
+- Driven by feedback, collaboration, and growth

 Let’s build cool things together 🚀